hazelcast/hazelcast/site/docs/design-docs/016-event-reordering.md

 Jet processes events in parallel, therefore a total order of events doesn't exist.
-However, in some use cases, users expect the order of events with the same key to be preserved, in order to be able to apply stateful processing logic on them.
+However, in some use cases, users expect the order of events with the same key to be preserved, to be able to apply stateful processing logic on them.

 So far, Jet's default has been to use a round-robin strategy to balance the traffic across parallel processors.
 Typically, the pipeline starts out with a source that has low parallelism, and the round-robin edge spreads out the data to downstream transforms with full parallelism.

-It is also possible to spread out the data using a partitioning scheme, so that all events with the same key go to the same downstream processor.
+It is also possible to spread out the data using a partitioning scheme so that all events with the same key go to the same downstream processor.
 This is less flexible and may suffer from data bias, where a handful of keys dominate the traffic volume.
 On the other hand, its